Denvi/FlatCAM/doc/source/planning.rst

 * Force perpendicular
 * Un-group (Union creates group)
 * Group (But not union)
-* Remove from index (rebuild index or make deleted instances equal to None in the list).
+* [DONE] Remove from index (rebuild index or make deleted instances equal to None in the list).
 * Better handling/abstraction of geometry types and lists of such.